lehmannro/assert.sh/README.rst

 + test grouping in individual suites
 + time benchmarks with real-time display of test progress
 + run all tests, stop on first failure, or collect numbers only
++ automatically set the exit status of the test script

 Use case
 ========